virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 A tensor [is not a matrix!](https://medium.com/@quantumsteinke/whats-the-difference-between-a-matrix-and-a-tensor-4505fbdc576c)
 This is an awesome [Numpy Tutorial](http://cs231n.github.io/python-numpy-tutorial/).

-I also recommend you to install the [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows), a complete IDE for Python development, and [set a new Python virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) for your experiments.
+I also recommend you to install the [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows), a complete IDE for Python development, and [set a new Python virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html) for your experiments.

 ### Jupyter Notebook
 Directly from [here](https://jupyter.org/): "The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more."
-Working with data means -> a lot of expriments.
+Working with data means -> a lot of experiments.
 And to document experiments, and organize them in a valuable way to get insights, you definitely need to use Jupyter Notebook during your journey.
 [Why](http://blendedlearning.blogs.brynmawr.edu/what-are-jupyter-notebooks-why-would-i-want-to-use-them/)?

 ### The math you need